open-education-hub/methodology/description.md

 python3 question_converter.py convert -i input_file.md -o output_file.mxml
 ```

-The converter may also be run by the builder if the educator desires to integrate questions within their published course and not use a third party hosting website, such as those outlined [in the Deployment section](#deployment).
+The converter may also be run by the builder if the educator desires to integrate questions within their published course and not use a third party hosting site, such as those outlined [in the Deployment section](#deployment).
 If this integration is desired, it is up to the educator to configure the builder accordingly.

 ### Drills